'Scuse Me While I Miss the Sky: Production

 By this time in the show's history, there had been an "ever-present fear that as the show ages it risks 'jumping the shark'".
 The Simpsons writers satirized the term's namesake (an episode of Happy Days in which Fonzie jumps over a shark on water skis) in the episode, which has a couch gag where the Simpson family jump over a tank full of sharks in a similar fashion (the gag had previously been used in the episode "How I Spent My Strummer Vacation").
 Executive producer Al Jean said, "We figured that if we said it first, then they couldn't say it".

 The writers included a line where Carl Carlson mentions his Icelandic heritage, as well as the fact that Homer, Moe and Lenny show absolutely no interest in what he's saying.
-This would later become both the basis and an explicit reference point in the episode The Saga of Carl, where Carl rips off the winnings from a lottery ticket he jointly purchased with the gang before returning to Iceland, and telling them when they track him down that he did steal the money and isn't sorry because they're not friends, as "friends care that their friends are from Iceland!"
+This would later become both the basis and an explicit reference point in the episode "The Saga of Carl", where Carl steals the winnings from a lottery ticket he jointly purchased with the gang before returning to Iceland; them when they track him down, he says that he is not sorry for what he did because they are not friends, as "friends care that their friends are from Iceland!"

+Cultural references

+The episode's title references the lyric "scuse me while I kiss the sky" from Jimi Hendrix's song "Purple Haze".

+Reception

+Viewing figures

+The episode was watched by 12.56 million viewers, which was the 16th most-watched show that week.

-Critical reception
+Critical response

+Colin Jacobson of DVD Movie Guide wrote, "[l]ike most Lisa-based stories, this one tends to be lackluster."
+He enjoyed the subplot involving Bart and Fat Tony.

+On Four Finger Discount, Brendan Dando liked both Lisa and Bart's stories while Guy Davis felt the episode was pieced together from many different writers' ideas.

+English musician Jake Bugg credits hearing Don McLean's "Vincent" in this episode as his formative musical moment.

+Awards and nominations

-Director Steven Dean Moore won an Annie Award in the category of Best Directing in an Animated Television Production for this episode.
+Director Steven Dean Moore won the Annie Award for Outstanding Achievement for Directing in an Animated Television/Broadcast Production for this episode.
 The episode was also nominated for an Environmental Media Award for Best Television Episodic Comedy.

-English musician Jake Bugg credits hearing Don McLean's "Vincent" in this episode as his formative musical moment.